anshu1992/grocery_store_assignment/README.md

   2. Be able to add products to their cart
   3. Have multiple routes (home, my_account, admin, sign in, sign up, cart, checkout, payment, etc...)
   4. See a running total of what is in their cart
-  5. Apply coupons/discount codes to a product
+  5. Create RSPEC tests on Product Controller
-  6. Checkout with a fake payment
+  6. Apply coupons/discount codes to a product

 Tasks:
 1. Clone this repo and create your own repo on github